How Is LaCrosse Encephalitis Transmitted?

 Diagnosis is based on tests of blood or spinal fluid.

-Anyone can get LaCrosse encephalitis, but some people are at increased risk:
+Anyone can get LaCrosse encephalitis, but some people are at increased risk, such as:

 - Children